-At the clinic, the nursing staff will confirm the medical information you have previously given.
-Further tests may be required, such as a blood test, X-ray, heart or lung test.
+At the clinic, the nursing staff will confirm the medical information you have previously given and some further tests may be required, such as a blood test, X-ray, heart or lung test.
 If a more detailed assessment or discussion is required you may see an anaesthetist prior to your admission for surgery.
 This may require an additional appointment.